MicrosoftDocs/machine-learning-server-docs/microsoft-r/install/python-libraries-interpreter.md

 ## Next steps

-Now that you have installed local client libraries, try the following walkthroughs to learn how to use the libraries locally and remotely when connected to resident data stores.
+Now that you have installed local client libraries and verified function calls, try the following walkthroughs to learn how to use the libraries locally and remotely when connected to resident data stores.

 + [Quickstart: Create a linear regression model in a local compute context](../python/quickstart-revoscalepy-linear-regression-model.md)
 + [How to use revoscalepy in a Spark compute context](../python/how-to-revoscalepy.md)